csc-training/intro-to-dl/day2/Exercise_6.md

 Datasets](https://www.tensorflow.org/datasets) which isn't part of the normal module.
 You can install it as follows:

-    pip install --user tensorflow_datasets
+    module load tensorflow   # or tensorflow/2.8 on LUMI pip install --user tensorflow_datasets

 ## Task 1